hashicorp/terraform/website/source/docs/providers/tfe/r/artifact.html.markdown

 ---
-layout: "atlas"
+layout: "tfe"
-page_title: "Atlas: atlas_artifact"
+page_title: "Terraform Enterprise: atlas_artifact"
-sidebar_current: "docs-atlas-resource-artifact"
+sidebar_current: "docs-tfe-resource-artifact"
 description: |-
-  Provides access to deployment artifacts managed by Atlas.
+  Provides access to deployment artifacts managed by Terraform Enterprise.
 This can be used to dynamically configure instantiation and provisioning of resources.
 ---